HBLocker/WechatBugs/README.md

 Upon some investigation we can get the libay from https://github.com/Tencent/libpag/tree/

-after making the libary we can directly load it with some objective c code:
+after making the libary we can directly load it with some objective c code, Q 'why did you not write a harness with the libary and use a Makefike?'

+A: Makefiles are whichcraft and I am lazy, in my head this was an easy method to obtain the goal of a bug.

 ```c
 #import <Foundation/Foundation.h>
 #include <dlfcn.h>